 Finding the Best Service Dog Program For You

-If you are ready to adopt a service dog, it is important that you work with an organization with a proven track record in placing service dogs.
+If you are ready to adopt a service dog, it is important that you work with an organization with a proven track record in providing service animals for veterans.
 It is best to work with an organization who often deals with veterans with PTSD.

 No Pet Housing